 Infections with or without illness, are common in children.
 When children attend school they are exposed to a large number of children, increasing the opportunity for the spread of infectious diseases.
 It is not possible to prevent the spread of all infections and illnesses within schools, however a lot of illnesses from infectious disease can be prevented.

-Recommended Exclusion Periods for Infectious Conditions produced by Queensland Health
+Please refer to the Recommended Exclusion Periods for Infectious Conditions produced by Queensland Health